 Olay Total Effects Whip absorbs very quickly and while I do agree that it gives a light as air finish I don’t believe that it delivers lasting moisture.
 My skin feels tight about 20 minutes after applying, as if I didn’t apply moisturizer at all.
 I don’t notice that my pores are particularly minimized either.
 I have very dry skin so I can’t attest to the claim that it mattifies the skin, I already have fairly matte skin to begin with.

 Unfortunately if you are a dry skinned gal like me I can’t recommend this moisturizer.
-I still whole heartedly recommend the Neutrogena Hydro Boost Gel Cream for Extra Dry Skin!
+I still whole heartedly recommend the Neutrogena Hydro Boost Gel Cream for Extra Dry Skin which is a gel cream moisturizer.
+If you don’t like gel moisturizers then my recommendation for you is the Nuxe 48 HR Moisturizing Cream.
 If you have oily skin you might want to check out a few more reviews as I can’t effectively review for your skin type when I don’t have it 🙁

 Do you love Olay Total Effects Whip?
 Hate it?
 Let me know!